billhennessy/novela-hugo-starter/content/_index.md

 ---
 hero:
-  heading: Bill Hennessy, the most persuasive blog you will see today.
+  heading: The most fascinating stuff you will see today.
   maxWidthPX: "652"
 seo:
   image: "/images/hero-2.jpg"